pip-services/pip-services/README.md

 ## Library of Reusable Microservices

-The unique features of Pip.Services toolkit made it possible to develop a rich library of reusable microservices that can be tailored to your technological platform by using a simple configuration.
+The unique features of Pip.Services toolkit make it possible to develop a rich library of reusable microservices that can be tailored to your technological platform by using a simple configuration.
 To learn more about the library please visit [http://github.com/pip-services/pip-services-library](http://github.com/pip-services/pip-services-library).